celo-org/docs/docs/celo-holder-guide/eth-recovery.md

 ---
-title: Recovering CELO from an Ethereum Address
+title: Recover CELO from an Ethereum Address
+description: How to recover CELO (previously Celo Gold) if you accidentally transferred them to an Ethereum address.
 slug: /celo-owner-guide/eth-recovery
 ---

+# Recover CELO from an Ethereum Address

-In this guide, steps are outlined to help you recover your [CELO (previously Celo Gold)](overview.md#background-and-key-concepts) if you accidentally transferred them to an [Ethereum address](https://en.wikipedia.org/wiki/Ethereum#Addresses).
+How to recover [CELO (previously Celo Gold)](overview.md#background-and-key-concepts) if you accidentally transferred them to an [Ethereum address](https://en.wikipedia.org/wiki/Ethereum#Addresses).

+## Prerequisites

 This guide assumes you have access to the recipient's mnemonic recovery phrase (note, in Valora and Celo Wallet it's called your 'Account Key').